 When you’re looking for stress relief gifts for her, a calming scented body lotion is always a winner (and great in a pinch!).
-If you know her favorite scent, you’re already one step ahead.
+If you know her favourite scent, you’re already one step ahead.
 Otherwise, lavender, rose, honey, lilac, coconut and other natural scents are all great options.
-To add to the gift, offer a candle or bath salts in the same scent, and place all of these stress relief products in a colorful bag or basket.
+To add to the gift, offer a candle or bath salts in the same scent, and place all of these stress relief products in a colourful bag or basket.

 3. One Free Meditation Class

 Give the gift of meditation.
 A meditation class is a stellar stress reliever and can even spur someone to take up meditating as a regular practice.